wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 Com.
 Rogers' return from a second cruise--capture of the United States' brig Viper--the General Armstrong and a British frigate--privateering.

 NOW it came to pass, in the beginning of the one thousand eight hundred and thirteenth year of the Great Founder of the Christian sect,

 2 That a strong ship of the United States, called the President, commanded by Rogers, returned a second time to the land of Columbia.

 3 And while she was upon the waters of the great deep, she fell in with one of the packets of the king, called after the swift-flying bird* of the air, and made capture thereof.

-4 And in the ship Rogers found abundance of wealth; even an hundred, sixty and eight thousand pieces of silver.
+4 And in the ship Rogers found abundance of wealth ; even an hundred, sixty and eight thousand pieces of silver.

 * Swallow.